gerbless/react-tutorial/functional-programming/readme.md

 console.log(myCounter.decrement());//returns 2
 ````

 What is happening here ? well, we have create a closure holds inner state hide from us.
-This is a really useful feature that javascript offer us.
+This is a really useful feature that Javascript offer us.

 ## Higher order functions